QuantEcon/MatchingMarkets.py/README.md

 # MatchingMarkets
-Python toolbox for simulation of matching markets in economics.
+A python toolbox for simulation of matching markets in economics.

-`matchingmarkets` aims to be:

-- Easy to use
-- Easy to extend
-- Flexible to many types of markets
-- Expressive

 You can use the toolbox to produce simulations of fairly general matching markets.
-The markets can last one period, or can evolve over many time periods.
+Examples of matchings markets are matching organ donors to transplant patients, matching high school students to schools, or matching the godds and individuals in a barter economy.
+These markets can last one period, or can evolve over many time periods.
 Here is an example of a graph produced with the package of a market evolving over many periods:

 ![alt tag](https://raw.githubusercontent.com/VHRanger/matchingmarkets/master/matching%20graph%20example.gif)